Mon - Sun: 24 hours.

 We can help with a care home negligence claim.
 If you’d like a free review of your case, please call one of our specialists today.

-How Much Compensation For Care Home Neglect Could I Claim?
+How Much Compensation For Care Home Neglect?

 • General damages.
 These cover the pain and suffering that has been caused by your injuries.
 They can include psychological damage and physical suffering, and also compensation for any loss of amenity.